skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 "Silent Valley"), and Fol Thron (in dwarven "Strong Throne").*

-*The island itself is still called by its original name Mar Tesaro, which means (very roughly) "Treasures Island", or perhaps "Island of great value".
+*The island itself is still called by its original name Mar Tesaro, which means (very roughly) "Treasures Island," or perhaps "Island of great value."
 Is it possible that the elves were aware of the gold and gems in the mountain, yet chose to leave them be?
 Or is the name speaking of the value of the island as a place to live, and not of the riches it contained?
 It is impossible to know, as the legends from